 - This includes a new mortgage for a home, a top up loan used for the purposes of developing or improving your home, a separate home improvement loan, a re-mortgage or consolidation of existing qualifying loans secured on the deeds of your home.

-- The mortgage interest relief is given at source, by your mortgage provider, either in the form of a reduced monthly mortgage payment or a credit to your funding account.
+- The relief is given at source, by your mortgage provider, either in the form of a reduced monthly mortgage payment or a credit to your funding account.

 - You do not have to be earning a taxable income to qualify for mortgage interest relief.